 Your student should also consider the entry requirements for the programs they are considering, as some courses require minimum grades in specific subjects or supplemental information.

 Remember: the program they choose is not set in stone

 The average student in North America will change their program of study three times, so if they are undecided on a career path, remind them that a university education is about experiencing new ways of thinking.
 Many students use their first year of study to explore courses and learn more about where their interests lie.

 View our English language requirements to ensure your student has the language skills needed to be successful.
-If your student needs to upgrade their English, consider our English as a Second Language (ESL) programs.
+If your student needs to upgrade their English, consider our English for Academic Purposes programs.